andrew/ultimate-awesome/README.md

 - [awesome-multi-objective-optimization](https://github.com/AnjieCheng/awesome-multi-objective-optimization) - A curated list of awesome multi-objective optimization research resources. .
 - [awesome-computational-geometry](https://github.com/atkirtland/awesome-computational-geometry) - A curated list of awesome computational geometry visualizations, frameworks, and resources .
 - [awesome-FEM4CFD](https://github.com/chennachaos/awesome-FEM4CFD) - A curated list of resources on FEM for CFD.
-- [awesome-hledger](https://github.com/edkedk99/awesome-hledger) - Guides and Tools for hledger.
 - [awesome-solana-gaming](https://github.com/hoakbuilds/awesome-solana-gaming) - 🏎️ A curated list of gaming projects building on Solana 🏎️.
+- [awesome-solana](https://github.com/hokage-candidates/awesome-solana) - A curated list of awesome Solana protocols, repos & community tools.
 - [awesome-semantic-web](https://github.com/jbenner-radham/awesome-semantic-web) - A curated list of various semantic web and linked data resources.
 - [awesome-psychedelics](https://github.com/kianenigma/awesome-psychedelics) - A curated list of resources about the emerging renaissance of psychedelics drugs and their potential benefits.
 - [awesome-healthmetrics](https://github.com/leandromineti/awesome-healthmetrics) - A curated list of awesome resources at the intersection of healthcare and AI.